THE MAIN MUSEUMS

 FPT – Florence in one day

-From 1st November to 31st March: Tuesdays, Thursdays and Saturdays – by reservation only – Takes place rain or shine at 11,15 am
+November to March: Tuesdays, Thursdays and Saturdays – by reservation only – Takes place rain or shine at 11,15 am

-From 1st April to 31st OCtober: Daily with the exception of Mondays.Takes place rain or shine at 11,15 am
+April to October: Daily with the exception of Mondays.Takes place rain or shine at 11,15 am

 Meeting point at 11,00 In front of Accademia Gallery entrance.